EXTRA Arena: History

 Extra Arena is a part of a larger sports facility complex named Ranheim Idrettspark.
 Planning of a redevelopment of Ranheim Idrettspark was made in 2005, but due to Ranheim Fotball's promotion to the second tier (1. divisjon) in 2009 season, Trondheim Municipality wanted to speed up the process and finance an upgrade of Ranheim Idrettspark, e.g. a new artificial pitch with an underground heating system.
 This was an important step in Ranheim's stadium redevelopment needed to meet NFF's requirements for football stadiums in the two highest divisions.

-Ranheim Fotball itself organised the expansion of the stands with approximately 1,000 seats under roof and new floodlights facilitated for TV broadcasting.
-The completion of the redevelopment was scheduled to 10 July 2010, in time of Ranheim's first home game after the summer break in the 2010 season., but was not finished until later that season.
-Provisional stands with a total capacity of 750 seats was mounted by volunteers, which increased the total capacity to 2,000 seats.
+Ranheim Fotball itself organised the expansion of the stands with approximately 1,000 covered seats and new floodlights facilitated TV broadcasting.
+The completion of the redevelopment was scheduled for 10 July 2010, in time of Ranheim's first home game after the summer break in the 2010 season, but it was not finished until later that season.

+Provisional stands with a total capacity of 750 seats was erected by volunteers, which increased the total capacity to 2,000 seats.
 The renovated arena was first used on 11 July 2010 in a 1. divisjon game Ranheim lost 1–3 against Løv-Ham.
 656 spectators paid to follow the match.
 However, the official opening of the new arena was held on 26 September 2010.